Leandromaro/Threads/README.md

 System.out.println("Done!");
 ```

 Since Runnable is a functional interface we can utilize Java 8 lambda expressions to print the current threads name to the console.
-First we execute the runnable directly on the main thread before starting a new thread

 2:
 __Subclass Thread__.
 The Thread class itself implements Runnable, though its run method does nothing.
 An application can subclass Thread, providing its own implementation of run, as in the HelloThread example: